 Increased IT Staff Productivity: The centralized management model used by most SD-WANs make them simpler to manage and easier to secure than traditional router-based WAN architectures.
-That means IT teams can manage a larger number of offices with less staff while employing a more consistent approach to compliance and security across multiple locations.
+That means IT teams can manage a larger number of offices with less staff while employing a more consistent approach to compliance and security across multiple locations in this business case for SD-WAN.
 Given the number of IT projects that are behind schedule inside any organization, freeing up IT staff to complete them is invaluable.

 Network Abstraction Reduces Headaches: Because an SD-WAN provides an overlay across a physical networking infrastructure composed of multiple transport services, any disruption involving the network underlay is minimized at the application level.
 Instead of needing to be concerned about physical connectivity across multiple global locations that provide access to various types of networking topologies, SD-WANs enable IT organizations to manage those connections at a higher level of abstraction.
 This not only saves time and money but also increases application availability and reduces calls to the IT Help Desk.

-The real challenge when it comes to building both a technical and business case for an IT project has more to do with internal organizational structure than the technology itself.
-Rob Enderle, principal analyst for Enderle Group, noted that most line of business units (LOB) are responsible for making the business case when it comes to IT projects.
+The real challenge when it comes to building both a technical and business case for SD-WAN has more to do with internal organizational structure than the technology itself.
+Rob Enderle, the principal analyst for Enderle Group, noted that most line of business units (LOB) are responsible for making the business case when it comes to IT projects.
 The trouble is that many executives don’t really have a firm handle on those benefits because they don’t regularly communicate with their IT staffs.